quantling/pyndl/CONTRIBUTING.rst

 Building documentation
 ----------------------
-You need to have sphix (http://www.sphinx-doc.org/en/stable/) installed.
+You need to have sphinx (http://www.sphinx-doc.org/en/stable/) installed.

 .. code::